patrickenfuego/PlexifyFiles/README.md

 # PlexifyFiles

-.SYNOPSIS
-        Script for renaming Movie/TV show files that end in .mkv, .mp4, or .srt.
+        A script for renaming Movie/TV show files that end in .mkv, .mp4, or .srt.
 See .EXAMPLES for formatting.
-        Cross-plaform support for Windows, MacOS, and Linux .DESCRIPTION
+        Cross-plaform support for Windows, MacOS, and Linux

+    .DESCRIPTION
         Script for renaming movie/TV show files to a more Plex/Infuse friendly format to help with the
         metadata fetch.
 Can (optionally) take a path to a directory as a cli argument.
 If an unsupported